zonemaster/zonemaster/docs/specifications/tests/Methods.md

 test cases that makes use of any of these methods should link directly to this text.

-For all methods, take note if name server does not respond (time out), if it responds with any other RCODE than NXDOMAIN and NOERROR or if it responds with an expected or illegal format.

 ## Method 1: Parent zone

 Obtain the parent zone of the given domain (zone).